-- CFR – UK, Belgium & France for the last 3 months is twice that of the Netherlands & Ireland.
+- CFR – Ireland, Belgium & France for the last 3 months is three times that of the Netherlands & UK.
 One must be careful drawing conclusions from such an observation as there can be many reasons for such differences.

-The charts below compare the UK (bars) with the following 4 countries (lines); Germany, Sweden, Italy, Spain.
+The charts below compare the UK (bars) with the following 4 countries (lines); Germany, Switzerland, Austria & Luxembourg.

 As for Immediate Neighbours, the similarities are more striking than the differences.
 Saying that, some differences are worth pointing out.